freignat91/mlearning/README.md

 ## server

-To start server execute the command: `mlserver` ($GOPATH/bin should be in your $PATH, if not execute $GOPATH/bin/mlserver)
+To start server execute the command: `mlserver` in the project directory.
+($GOPATH/bin should be in your $PATH, if not execute $GOPATH/bin/mlserver)

 ## UI